Things to Do in Valparaíso

 So many of Central and South America’s major cities have winding promenades where locals gather for evening strolls and afternoon festivals.
 But few are as scenic as Paseo 21 de Mayo in Valparaiso.

 This epic walkway climbs through the hills and provides impressive views of city skylines, as well as the colorful homes that make up Cerro Playa Ancha.
 Visitors can wander through tree-lined neighborhoods and well-kept gardens, relax in a cool covered gazebo or simply spend the day exploring one of the area’s most delightful (and inexpensive) highlights.
 Paseo 21 de Mayo is the perfect place to capture photos of the epic landscapes and enjoy an afternoon taste of local life.

-Its close proximity to the Pacific Ocean and unique mix of clay and sandy soils has made the Casablanca Valley one of Chile’s top wine producing regions despite it’s relatively new arrival on the scene.
-The first vines were planted in the mid-1980s—more than 100 years later than some of Chile’s other notable wine regions.
+With close proximity to the Pacific Ocean and a unique mix of clay and sandy soils, the Casablanca Valley is one of Chile’s top wine-producing regions, despite its relatively new arrival on the scene.
+The first vines were planted in the mid-1980s—more than 100 years later than some of the country’s other notable wine areas.

 La Sebastiana, up on Cerro Bellavista in Valparaíso, one of famous Chilean poet Pablo Neruda’s houses-turned-museums is well worth the trip for a number of reasons.
 One, it will get you off the main tourist hills of Cerro Concepción and Cerro Alegre, into a quieter part of Valaparaíso where grandmas come out and sweep the front stoop every morning.
 The second of course, is the museum itself.
 It’s set inside a grassy yard, with a café at the entrance.
 There are descriptive texts available at the front door, and museum docents in every room, as well as an audio guide available in several languages.